 The answer is yes.

 If you look at the nutritional value of the cabbage, you will see that it doesn’t contain anything poisonous for chicken.
-Sure, it has sugar and salt.
+Sure, it has some natural sugars.
 However, it’s not high enough to be worried about.
 Other chicken treats contain much more sugar or salt.
-(We’re looking at you raisin.)

 Click here to have a more detailed look at the components of the cabbage.

-The cabbage has a few parts.
+he cabbage consists of different sections like the leaves, core, and rib.
 However, you don’t have to worry about that.
 You can give them every portion.
 The rib and the core might be a little tough, but your chickens can eat them.